 Financial Responsibilities – Redefined For Retirement

-I am the first-born child – you know the “responsible one”.
-Part birth order, part DNA, it has been part of my identity as I make my way through life and obviously had an impact on my career path.
+I am a first-born child – you know the research laden “responsible one”?
+Whether birth order, or DNA, it has been part of my identity as I make my way through life and obviously had an impact on my career path.

-When it comes to retirement finances, we have all heard what the “responsible” actions entail and your traditional financial services industry encourages.
-Look and define your goals, get your estate plan in order, save more, create a budget, rebalance your portfolio, get out of consumer debt.
+When it comes to retirement finances, we have all heard what “responsible” actions entail and your traditional financial services industry encourages.
+Look and define your goals, get your estate plan in order, save, create a budget, rebalance your portfolio, position for taxation options, eliminate consumer debt.
 It can feel like a box of “should” does, leaving you wrapped up feeling pressured with a bow of guilt on top!

-You may be imminently facing this time of life, or it may still be a few years away.
-Let’s unpack a new take on response – abilities as you approach the season formerly known as retirement!
+You may be imminently facing, fully ensconced in or a few years away from your fall season.
+Let’s unpack a new take on response – abilities as you head down your road to retirement.

-Are you rewiring for something or retiring from something?
-In my twenty-three years of client interaction, the people who intentionally create a vision of what they want in this season of life to look like and embrace uncertainties transition more productively than those who only look in the rear view mirror, relieved by what they are getting away from.
-Take a pro-active, “choose to” stance instead of staying in the default “where did all the time (or money) go” you build on your agency to facilitate positive change in your life.
+Consider if you rewiring FOR something or retiring FROM something.
+In my twenty-five years of client interaction, people who intentionally envision what they want this season of life to look like and embrace uncertainties transition more productively than those who stare in the rear-view mirror, relieved by what they are getting away from.
+When a pro-active, “choose to” stance is taken instead of the default “where did all the time (or money) go” you build on your agency to facilitate positive change in your life.